Blog Services About Get Started

 Misconception 1: Programmatic is just retargeting

 Retargeting (serving ads to people who've already visited your site) is one use case within programmatic.
 It's not the whole thing.
-Prospecting, which means reaching new audiences who've never interacted with your brand, is the larger and often more valuable use case.
+Prospecting, which means reaching new audiences who've never interacted with your brand, is the larger and often more useful use case.
 Pure retargeting-only programmatic is a waste of the channel's actual capabilities.

 Misconception 2: Programmatic only works for big budgets

 Targeting efficiency matters more than raw budget.
 A well-structured programmatic campaign with $15,000 per month in media spend, tight audience segmentation, and high-quality creative will outperform a poorly structured campaign with $80,000 per month.
 Budget matters, but it's not the primary variable.
+This is particularly true when working with an agency.
+See our breakdown of typical agency cost structures to understand how budget allocation works.

 Misconception 3: All DSPs are the same